 Her examples are still super helpful for getting the point across, but as the post was made in 2010 the styles are a bit dated and specific to her relatively preppy personal style.
 In this post I’d like to share my own examples with outfits that are still casual even in the “after” version and delve more into how variables of hair, makeup, outerwear, and shoes can individually affect a look.
-I’m sure there are many other people who are happy to still keep wearing jeans and tees but still want to come across in a first visual impression as having more authority than a random high schooler.
+I’m sure there are many other people who are happy to still keep wearing jeans and tees or love poofy sleeves and bright colors but still want to come across in a first visual impression as having more authority than a random high schooler.

 I’m focusing more on the details of casual looks here rather than toning down or maturing the Rainbow Brite area of the kids look.
 I think most people understand that wearing an outfit like a t-shirt with a sequined unicorn on it with a tulle skirt over striped leggings with frill socks and sneakers is a youthful look, or likewise that a school branded sweatshirt with jeans, sneakers, and a backpack will make you look like a student.

 If this wasn’t something you were already concerned about, then no!
 This post isn’t about dumping on any outfit that feels immature or saying you should never dress that way.